-On Saturday, October 17th, Councilmember Vincent C. Gray hosted the Virtual Ward 7 Action Summit with more than 100 Ward 7 residents participating in a Zoom meeting format.
+Councilmember Vincent C. Gray hosted the Virtual Ward 7 Action Summit with more than 100 Ward 7 residents participating in a Zoom meeting.
 The Summit followed an initial summit Councilmember Gray convened in late 2016 just before he was inaugurated into his first term, in which hundreds of Ward 7 residents provided important guidance for setting the legislative agenda for the Ward for the next four years.

 For public safety, residents identified five community-based public safety programs that were working well now: security camera programs, homeless street outreach, violence prevention programs, child and adult protective services, and block captains/neighborhood watch.
 They also identified three priority public safety areas for which they believed police should not get involved: providing jobs and peer-related activities for children instead of over policing; providing more violence interruption activities and programs (like Cure the Streets), and, expanding mental health and substance abuse services.

 Finally, for education, residents identified three priority strategies public schools should pursue toward ensuring greater equity and success for students: providing mental health and other key services to help children overcome trauma of violence and the pandemic; helping teachers maintaining public health protocols when in-person school resumes and make classes smaller; and providing supplemental educational services to help students who have fallen behind to catch up.

 The Councilmember and his staff have used the Summit’s priorities to establish his legislative agenda for 2021 and beyond.